 What paper is used for paper flowers?

-I like to use a medium weight cardstock.
-It would be the same weight you use for things like cards, boxes, scrapbooking and other paper crafts.
+I like to use a medium weight cardstock although you can use just about any type of paper as long as its thick.
+I prefer to use paper of the same weight you use for things like cards, boxes, scrapbooking and other paper crafts.
 Now, just so you know if you are making smaller flowers you can use a lighter weight paper.

-What kinds of things can you use paper flowers for?
+What kinds of things can you use Cricut flowers for?

-These flowers can be used for a ton of different things.
-Some of those include:
+These flowers can be used for a ton of different things from wedding decorations to home decor.
+Some of my favorite ideas for decorating with paper flowers include:

 - non-traditional wedding bouquet